 The Awasi drive for tailored luxury has led to an emphasis on a la carte meals, shortened menus and food being prepared on demand.
 No more oversized buffet spreads which inevitably lead to food waste.

-Food is seasonal and locally-sourced where possible at all the Awasi hotels, and also prepared on site – yogurts, juices and granolas served at breakfast are prepared fresh each morning.
+Food is seasonal and locally-sourced where possible at all the Awasi hotels to minimise food miles, and also prepared on site – yogurts, juices and granolas served at breakfast are prepared fresh each morning.
 Better for the environment and tastier for you.

 The chefs at Awasi Atacama, Awasi Patagonia and Awasi Iguazu all produce their own jams, vinegars, pickles, snacks, infusions and syrups, therefore minimizing wastage and optimizing the use of excess and surplus ingredients.